 There are a number of future directions to pursue.
-For example, the proposed methodology applies to the case of current-status data (Groeneboom, Maathuis and Wellner (2008a,b)), which represents a more severe form of interval censoring (Zhang, Hua and Huang (2010)).
-It is also straightforward to show that our results hold for other general classes of partially linear semiparametric transformation models, such as the Box-Cox transformation models (Ji et al. (2017)) for survival outcomes.
-Furthermore, we assumed that the true link functions are known, as in Scharfstein, Tsiatis and Gilbert (1998), Fine (1999, 2001), and Mao and Wang (2010).
-In practical applications, this assumption may not hold.
+For example, the methodology proposed is applicable to the case of current-status data (Groeneboom et al., 2008b,a), which represents more severe form of interval-censoring (Zhang et al., 2010).
+It is also straightforward to show that our results also hold for other general class of partially linear semiparametric transformation models, such as the Box-Cox transformation models (Ji et al., 2017) for survival outcomes.
+Furthermore, throughout this paper, we assumed that the true link functions are known, as in Scharfstein et al. (1998); Fine (1999, 2001); Mao and Wang (2010).
+In practical applications, there can be violations to this assumption.
 Another practical issue is the selection of the degree of the BP.
-To this end, and following Mao and Wang (2010), we performed a grid search over a plausible set of combinations of $(\alpha_1, \ldots, \alpha_k)$ and a range of m_w values, and determined the combination using the BIC.
-However, the issues related to investigating the additional variability due to this type of model selection remain an open problem in semiparametric modeling, and require further investigation.
+To this end, and following Mao and Wang (2010), we performed grid search over a plausible set of combinations of $(\alpha_1, \ldots, \alpha_k)$ and a range of m_w values, and determine the combination using BIC.
+However, the issues related to investigating additional variability due to this type of model selection continues to remain an open problem in semiparametric modeling, and require further investigation.

-Supplementary Material
+Supplementary Materials

-The Supplementary Material consists of two sections.
-Section SM1 contains detailed derivations and proofs of the theoretical results presented in Section 3.
-Section SM2 contains scenarios 2 and 3, and tables and figures summarizing all the simulation results in Section 4.
+The Supplementary Materials consist of two sections.
+While Section SM1 contains detailed derivation and proofs of the theoretical results presented in Section 3; Scenarios 2 and 3, tables and figures summarizing all the simulation results in Section 4 constitute Section SM2.